sysadmin-info/sysadmin.info.pl/content/en/blog/getting-started-with-esp32.md

 image: images/2024-thumbs/esp32.webp
 ---

-To connect ESP32 to your computer, you will need to follow these steps:
+To connect ESP32 to your computer with Linux Debian 12, you will need to follow these steps:

 1. USB Cable: You need a USB to micro-USB or USB-C cable, depending on the port type in your ESP32.
 2. Drivers: Most modern operating systems automatically recognize ESP32, but you may need to install CP210x USB to UART Bridge VCP drivers.